 Darla would have helped me bring it all up and put it in my car (in fact, for an additional charge, she will even take it all to the respective destinations) but I knew Paul was planning to spend Saturday working on getting rid of stuff, so we just left it for him.

-So yesterday, Paul and David got all the trash/recycling/donations out of the house, and Paul worked on organizing his area.
+So yesterday, Paul and D got all the trash/recycling/donations out of the house, and Paul worked on organizing his area.
 He made great headway, and while it doesn’t look like Darla’s beautifully color-coordinated and labeled masterpiece, he did get his stuff organized so he can find what he needs when he needs it, and he was able to clear out a large portion of the garage (another gathering ground for things we don’t need or don’t know what to do with.)